 Campers will be washing hands between each activity or every other activity (based on length) our activities last a maximum of 45 minutes.
 This meets the standard of a maximum of 2hrs between hand washing.

-Campers will complete art, science, chess, snack, and lunch at their tables.
+Campers will complete art, science, chess, snack, and lunch in their individual groups.

 Each group will have access to a set of sports equipment and board games that have been sanitized.

 All of our snacks are prepackaged and will continue this way.
-We typically serve snoballs after the Talent Show on Friday, this year we will be serving individual ice cream cups!
+We typically serve individual ice cream cones after the Talent Show on Friday!

 Our weekly Talent Shows that campers love will still be performed in our smaller groups and will be streamed via Zoom for parents to see.
 To prevent a large group gathering.